jorik041/Emerald-AI-wiki/Creating-an-AI-through-the-Setup-Manager.md

 ![](https://i.imgur.com/mklSVUI.png)

 ## Part 4
 The rest of the settings up until the Weapon Type can be setup as needed.
-The Weapon Type, Death Type, and Movement Type are important because they control that kind of animations your AI will use.
+The Weapon Type, Death Type, and Movement Type are important because they control the kind of animations your AI will use.

 ![](https://i.imgur.com/RILBPKN.png)